patacongo/Pascal/configs/README.md

 ### Setup:

 - Retains Pascal executables in a HostFS file system that links to the pascal/papps/image directory.
 The path of CONFIG_PASCAL_MOUNT_OPTIONS in the deconfig.sim-hostfs file is an absolute path and, hence, will need to be adapted for your environment.
+It will need to be the path to the Pascal host clone's `papps/image` directory where you generated the Pascal executables.
+- Normally you would want two separate clones, one set for the target configurate and linked at the `apps/pascal` and another cross withe a host configuration to develop the Pascal executables on the host.
+- When building these Pascal executables, be careful with the file `pascal/papps/punits/Machine.pas`.
+That is a special, auto-generated file that provides platform-specific settings for the Pascal code.
+The version of the file used probably resides in the host clone but must reflect the properties of the target environment.
+You may have to hand edit `pascal/papps/punits/Machine.pas` after is it initially created.

+In `Machine.pas`:

+-`ExecPath` must reflect the correct directory location in the target environment.
+-`MachinePointerSize` must be the size of a target machine pointer.
+- The home directory could also be an issue.

 ### Usage: